How to Revive a Dying Fiddle-Leaf Fig

 Leaf Edges Turning Brown:Low humidity is the most common reason for brown leaf margins.
 Fiddle leaf figs prefer at least 40% humidity, whereas indoors is usually around 10% humidity.
 Not watering often enough and watering too lightly contribute to brown leaf edges that curl up.

-As fiddle leaf figs are so sensitive to environmental change it can be difficult to establish the exact cause of why your plant is dying.
+As fiddle leaf figs are so sensitive to environmental change, I find it can be difficult to establish the exact cause of why your plant is dying.

-Keep reading to learn what is the likely cause (or causes) of your dying fiddle leaf fig and how to implement the solutions to revive your plant…
+Keep reading to learn how to pinpoint the likely cause (or causes) for a dying fiddle leaf fig and for my steps to save it…

 • Symptoms.
-Fiddle-leaf fig starts dropping leaves, often after being moved.
-Sometimes just the lower leaves tend to drop.
+The fiddle-leaf fig starts dropping leaves, often after being moved.
+Sometimes, just the lower leaves tend to drop.

-The most common reason for a fiddle-leaf fig dropping leaves is because the plant has been moved, causing a sudden change in growing conditions.
-Fiddle-leaf figs are extraordinarily sensitive plants and any fluctuation in temperature, light, humidity or air flow can cause the fiddle-leaf fig to drop their leaves as a sign of stress.
+If your fiddle-leaf fig is dropping leaves, it is because the plant has been moved, causing a sudden change in growing conditions.
+Fiddle-leaf figs are extraordinarily sensitive plants, and any fluctuation in temperature, light, humidity, or airflow can cause the fiddle-leaf fig to drop their leaves as a sign of stress.

-Fiddle-leaf fig become habituated to a specific set of consistent conditions when they establish in their micro-environment.
+What happens is that Fiddle-leaf figs become habituated to a specific set of consistent conditions when they are established in their micro-environment.

-Specifically, the reason for fiddle-leaf fig dropping leaves is often due to a fluctuation in temperature that is outside of its usual temperature range.
+For me, specifically, the reason for my fiddle-leaf fig dropping leaves is often due to a fluctuation in temperature that is outside of its usual temperature range.

 This is often caused by: